matthiaskoenig/pkdb/docs/CURATION.md

     "unit": "categorial"
 }
 ```
-* Inclusion and exclusion criteria for study can be defined via the `ctype` on groupset or group with values in {`exclusion`, `inclusion`}

 Individuals are curated like groups with the exception that individuals must belong
 to a given group, i.e., the `group` attribute must be set.
+Individuals are most often defined via excel spreadsheets.

 ## 4. Curation of interventions/interventionset
 ```json